bedwards254/testBDBC/_posts/2019-01-22-Keep-Ingest.md

 ### Before you begin:

 * This workflow uses tools stored in Windows.
 If necessary, restart the Digital Archives Lab workstation and boot to the Windows hard drive.
-You can find instructions on how to do this :ref:`here <BC_Windows>`.
+You can find instructions on how to do this [here](https://bedwards254.github.io/testBDBC/jekyll/2019/01/22/BC-Windows-Switch.html).

 * Ensure that the Digital Archives Lab workstation **is** connected to the Internet by plugging in the ethernet cable if necessary.
 Unlike many of our processes, ingest into the Keep does require a network connection.